bbrener1/rusty_axe/README.md

 executed while in the repo directory should also do the trick.

-A conda installer is forthcoming, as is a pypi upload.
+A conda installer is forthcoming